apluka34/apluka34.github.io/_pages/about.md

 This site was formally built in the spring of 2023.

 The main purposes of this site are listed here:
-- Discuss the mathematics and the technical details of mathematics, machine learning, deep learning problems
+- Discuss the technical details of mathematics, machine learning, deep learning problems
 - Discuss the latest trends and advancements in technology
 - Present my projects
 - Record my personal achievements